 - Racing adopted fuel economy test method

 - And many more…

-Typically, a supplier wants to sell a product to a fleet so they will pay for the fuel economy testing to prove their product works.
-We can do testing on any fleet’s tractors, at any location during any season.
+Typically, a supplier wants to sell a product to a fleet, so they will pay for the fuel economy testing to prove their product works.
+If a fleet wants to optimize products/specs they currently have, they normally pay for testing themselves.

 We take care of everything to make fuel economy approachable.
-MVT has spent $400,000 on fuel economy testing and saved $4million.
-They consider it the best ROI business decision they have made.
+MVT has spent $400,000 on fuel economy testing and saved fleets $4 million.
+Fleets consider it the best ROI business decision they have made.

 Fuel economy testing is ONLY a waste of money when you are unable to make a confident decision based on the results.
 Confident decisions are made through accurate and reliable testing.